Henry Vars

 Henry Vars (born Henryk Warszawski; December 29, 1902 – September 1, 1977) was a Polish-American composer, arranger and conductor whose compositions spanned popular, jazz and classical genres.
 He is regarded as the most important musical theatre, pop and film music composer of the interwar Poland.

 Known in Poland as Henryk Wars, he is widely considered a pioneer of Polish jazz with his first composition "New York Times" (1927) being regarded as the very first jazz song in the history of Polish music.
 His other jazz and pop songs from the period include "Miłość ci wszystko wybaczy" (1933), "Umówiłem się z nią na dziewiątą", "Sex appeal" (both from 1937), "Ach, jak przyjemnie" and "Już nie zapomnisz mnie" (both from 1939).

 In the United States, Henry Vars is best remembered for scoring westerns Seven Men From Now (1956) and Escort West (1959), with an adventure film Flipper (1963) being his most famous work.
 His other American works include a Margaret Whiting song "Over and Over and Over", Mel Tormé's "I Owe A Kiss To A Girl In Iowa" (both from 1950), Brenda Lee's "Speak to Me Pretty" (1961) and Doris Day's Walk With Him (1962).
+Wars also composed a symphony, now available on the Internet, as is his Piano Concerto of 1950.

 Biography

-Henryk Warszawski was born to a Jewish musical family in the Russian partition of Poland.
-He began studies at the Academy of Fine Arts, but soon obtained a scholarship to the Music Conservatory in Warsaw, from which he graduated in 1925, having studied composition with Professor Roman Statkowski and Emil Młynarski.
-In 1927 he composed a song called "New York Times" that was sung in the Karuzela Theatre by Tadeusz Olsza and recorded by Henryk Gold's Orchestra for Syrena-Rekord.
-His first big hit, though, was "Zatańczmy tango", composed in 1928 for Stanisława Nowicka and Eugeniusz Bodo.
-He was hired as a pianist for the Morskie Oko theater and joined Henryk Gold's band.